5 Benefits of Looking for Padel Jobs Abroad

 - Luisana Escobar

-Why Look for Padel Work Abroad?
+Why Look for Padel Jobs Abroad?

 The Growth of Padel Outside Spain and Latin America

-Countries with Highest Demand for Coaches
+Countries with the Highest Demand for Coaches

-What International Clubs Are Looking For
+What International Clubs are Looking For

-Foreign clubs especially value:
+Foreign clubs particularly value:

-International certifications (FIP, IPF)
+International certifications (FIP, IPF).

-Experience in recognized academies
+Experience in recognized academies.

-English proficiency and cultural adaptability
+English proficiency and cultural adaptability.

 Benefit #1 – More Competitive Salaries